 "Super bright operator with an extensive understanding of markets and how the ACCC operates."The Legal 500

 - The College of Law, London (Legal Practice Course 1999); King's College London (LL.M. in Competition Law 1997); University of Essex (LL.B.
 Hons.
 1996)

 - High Court of Australia, Supreme Court of Victoria, and solicitor of the Senior Courts of England and Wales

-Chambers Asia-Pacific — Australia competition (annually since 2018): "brings an international perspective to matters that not many other lawyers in Australia can match"
+Chambers Asia-Pacific: competition law in Australia (2018-2024): "brings an international perspective to matters that not many other lawyers in Australia can match"